Price of Subscription in Invoices, Reports or Subscription Page Explained

 Let's have a closer look:

-Price is a calculation of the price as it would be if it was renewed today.
-This is to further navigate the buyer decision to enable or disable auto-renewal, increase the quantity etc. -
+Price is a calculation of the price based on the Vendor price on purchase/renewal date with corresponding level markups/discounts.
+This is to further navigate the buyer decision to enable or disable auto-renewal, increase the quantity, etc.

-It is the actual price different consumables (distributor, reseller, customer) are charged by the relevant entities (vendor, distributor, reseller). -
+It is the actual price different consumables (distributor, reseller, customer) are charged by the relevant entities (vendor, distributor, reseller) on a particular month invoice.

 The Subscription Report is there to provide a snapshot of subscription configuration on recalculation dates and should not be used to guide invoicing.
 There are too many scenarios where this price will continue to differ from what the end customer should be invoiced, mainly due to proration and price/configuration corrections.